Free-Riding in Multi-Issue Decisions: Introduction

-Finally, free-riding is a very general phenomenon and has been widely studied in the economic literature on public goods \citep{groves1977optimal, samuelson1954pure}.
-It has also been considered in more technical domains, such as free-riding in memory sharing \citep{friedman2019fair}.
+To conclude, we note that free-riding is a very general phenomenon and has been widely studied in the economic literature on public goods \cite{groves1977optimal,samuelson1954pure} and philosophy \cite{tuck2008free}.
+It has also been considered in more technical domains, such as free-riding in memory sharing \cite{friedman2019fair} and in peer-to-peer networks \cite{adar2000gnutella}.